Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: LowRank-Core : Core--Periphery Detection via Low-Rank Matrix Approximation

 To ``denoise'' the adjacency matrix $A$ and recover the structure of the block model, we consider its top two eigenvectors $\{{\bf v}_1,{\bf v}_2\}$, whose corresponding two largest (in magnitude) eigenvalues are $\{\lambda_1, \lambda_2\}$, and we compute the rank-$2$ approximation

 As $A$ more closely approximates the block model, which we can construe as a sort of ``null model'', the spectral gap between the top two largest eigenvalues and the rest of the spectrum becomes larger (as illustrated by the plots in the second column of Fig.~\ref{fig:rank2recovery}).
-In other words, as the amount of noise in (i.e., perturbation of) the network becomes smaller, the top two eigenvalues $\{\lambda_1, \lambda_2\}$ become closer to the eigenvalues $\left\{\lambda_1 = n_c \left(\frac{1 + \sqrt{5} }{2}\right), \lambda_2 = n_c \left(\frac{1 - \sqrt{5} }{2}\right)\right\}$ of the block model.
+In other words, as the amount of noise in (i.e., the perturbation of) the network becomes smaller, the top two eigenvalues $\{\lambda_1, \lambda_2\}$ become closer to the eigenvalues $\left\{\lambda_1 = n_c \left(\frac{1 + \sqrt{5} }{2}\right), \lambda_2 = n_c \left(\frac{1 - \sqrt{5} }{2}\right)\right\}$ of the block model.

-To illustrate the effectiveness of our low-rank projection and that the projected matrix $\hat{A}$ is a better approximation to the stochastic block model $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$ than the initial adjacency matrix $A$, we consider two synthetically generated networks based on the block model.
-To do this, we use the edge probabilities $(p_{cc}, p_{cp}, p_{pp}) = (0.7,0.7,0.2)$ and $(p_{cc}, p_{cp}, p_{pp}) = (0.8,0.6,0.4)$.
+To illustrate the effectiveness of our low-rank projection in computing a coreness score, we consider two synthetically generated networks based on the SBM that we introduced previously.
+We use the edge probabilities $(p_{cc}, p_{cp}, p_{pp}) = (0.7,0.7,0.2)$ and $(p_{cc}, p_{cp}, p_{pp}) = (0.8,0.6,0.4)$.
 In the left column of Fig.~\ref{fig:rank2recovery}, we show their corresponding adjacency matrices.
 The spectrum, which we show in the middle column, reveals the rank-2 structure of the networks.
 In the second example (which we show in the bottom row of the figure), the large amount of noise causes the second largest eigenvalue value to merge with the bulk of the spectrum.